Day 25: Meitar to Sansana

 I guess real backpackers are tough enough to handle rain, but we found the prospect of hiking in a storm to be really discouraging.
 My excuse is that the soil there gets really, really muddy.
 Anyway, we knew from the list of trail angels that this town Sansana had a room for hikers, so we decided to hike the 6 or 8 km to get there, and wait out the rain.

 Sansana is an interesting story.
-At the time, I assumed it was not a settlement since the Israel Trail stays completely out of occupied territory and Sansana's entrance is very close to the trail.
-Nevertheless, it had all the hallmarks of a settlement: armed guards at the front gate, a lot of dudes carrying M-16's around, everybody in religious headgear, and most of the buildings were trailer or "caravan" type, as if they'd just been lugged in to poach some Palestinian hilltop under the lazy eye of the IDF.
+At the time, I assumed it was not a settlement since the Israel Trail stays completely out of occupied territory, and Sansana's entrance is very close to the trail.
+Nevertheless, it had all the hallmarks of a settlement: armed guards at the front gate, a lot of dudes carrying M-16's around, everybody in religious headgear, and most of the buildings were trailer or "caravan" type, as if they'd just been lugged in to poach some Palestinian hilltop under the indifferent eye of the IDF.

 In any case, the Sansana hikers' room was in one of the caravans and so not as comfortable as the place in Amasa, but when the downpour began later in the day, we were still glad for it.
 We spent the afternoon there and headed out the next morning.
 When we arrived, we'd decided to spend the rest of the day there regardless of the weather, and I sat around through some sunny hours hoping it would rain a lot to justify our sloth.
 When it did, I was quite pleased, and we spent a relaxing night under the rain beating on the roof.